Gwen Frostic Studio: History

 Gwen Frostic was born in Sandusky, Michigan in 1906.
 She began a metalworking business in the late 1920s in Wyandotte, Michigan, but during and after World War II pivoted to linoleum block printing.
 In 1951, her father retired and moved to Frankfort, Michigan.
 Gwen became attracted to the area and began spending summers there, transitioning to full time residence in 1955.
 She re-opened her studio in Frankfort, and by 1963 the business had expanded multiple times and had seven employees.
-However, when the town began considering draioning the nearby swamp, the source of much of Frostic's inspiration, she decided to move her studio.
+However, when the town began considering draining the nearby swamp, the source of much of Frostic's inspiration, she decided to move her studio.

 Frostic purchased a 40-acre parcel southeast of Frankfort and hired contractor Jim Rogers too construct a new studio.
 The design was very organic, incorporating features on the plot and blending with the surrounding landscape.
 The new studio, encompassing 9000 square feet, opened on April 26, 1964.
 Frostic's business steadily grew, and over the next 15 years additional space was added, increasing the size of the studio to 21,000 square feet.
 Frostic continued to live and work at the studio until her death in 2001.

 Frostic willed her property to friends Kirk and Pam Lorenz, who owned a local restaurant.
 They continued her business and made some improvements to the property.
 Unfortunately, the Lorenzes overleveraged their two properties, and the bank foreclosed on both.
 Frostic's acreage was divided up, and Kim and Greg Forshee purchased the studio and surrounding land, along with Frostic's print copyrights.
 They continue to operate the studio.